 About Camping In Manali

 Gone are the days when camping was only about pitching a tent, and witnessing a sunrise on top of a mountain.
 Though that practice still has a charm of its own, camping in Manali has a lot more to offer than one can imagine.
-From the adventures of night camping amidst the snowcapped mountains, to the thrills of peaceful riverside camping in Manali, this hill station offers an experience full of surprises at every step.
+From the adventures of night camping amidst the snow capped mountains, to the thrills of peaceful camping in Manali near river, this hill station offers an experience full of surprises at every step.
+With various types of camps like that of Manali trekking camps, riverside camps, night camps, and Manali adventure camps, one can never fall short on adventurous encounters especially while camping in Manali in December.
+So if a Manali camping trip has been on your mind for a while, this would be the right time for you to start planning a perfect getaway in winters.

 Suggested Read: 15 Popular Places To Visit In Manali & Its Precincts